GPAT Exam Analysis 2025 (Available): Check Difficulty Level of Paper & Exam Review

 A:

-Yes, candidates whose answer is incorrect have to face a negative marking of -1 mark each.
+Yes, candidates whose answer is incorrect will score a negative marking of -1 mark each per question.
 There is no negative marking for the unattempted questions.
-The maximum marks of the question paper as defined by the authority are 500, and candidates will be given a 3-hour time duration to complete the test.
-As there is negative marking in the exam, candidates are advised to carefully attempt the questions in order to avoid negative marking.
+The maximum marks of the question paper are 500.
+Candidates will be given 3 hours to complete the test.
+Carefully attempt the questions to avoid negative marking.

 GPAT Logo

-Applicants must have a basic idea about the expected GPAT 2025 cutoff.
+Applicants must have a basic idea about the expected GPAT 2026 cutoff.
 Since the exam has not been conducted so far, this table was created based on the data from the previous year.
-After completion of the exam, the below-given table below will be modified.
-The category-wise GPAT 2025 cutoff percentile range is mentioned in the table given below:
+After completion of the exam, the table below will be modified.
+The category-wise GPAT 2026 cutoff percentile range is mentioned in the table given below:

 S. No. Cut-off Percentile Category